Photo by Joseph NilatS on Unsplash

 Disneyland App

-Disneyland’s app has yet to convert to My Disney Experience, but it’s scheduled soon.
-It will include Disney Genie, Genie+, and Lightning Lanes.
-Genie+ access will cost more than Disney World at $20 per person per day.
-So, for now, you can still take advantage of standby lines and sometimes a virtual queue for the new rides.
+Disneyland’s app Disneyland includes Disney Genie, Genie+, and Lightning Lanes.
+You can make reservations, order ahead, and take advantage of standby lines and sometimes a virtual queue for the new rides.

 Disneyland Dining

-You can also make reservations 60 days in advance for reservations on the property.
+You can make reservations 60 days in advance for reservations on the property.

 Disneyland Resorts

-• Disney’s Grand California Hotel & Spa: considered a Deluxe hotel
+- Disney’s Grand Californian Hotel & Spa: Considered a Deluxe hotel with close proximity to the California Adventure Park.

 Photo by Sandro Gonzalez on Unsplash